Inside the Content

-Even if it merely has the intention but is not actually making any of the above supplies, still the business may apply for GST registration.
-However, if the intentions are not firm, then it should not apply for registration.
+Even if it only intends to, but is not actually making any of the above supplies, the business may still apply for GST registration.
+However, if the intentions are not firm, it should not apply for registration.

 Are There Exemptions From GST Registration?

-- The business is liable to register only retrospectively, and it has reasons to believe that the turnover for the next 12 months will not exceed S$1million and the taxable revenue is estimated to be lower due to specific circumstances such as, scaling down of business, termination of sales contract, cancellation of license or distribution rights or cessation of business.
+- The business is liable to register only retrospectively.
+It must have reasons to believe that the turnover for the next 12 months will not exceed S$1 million.
+The taxable revenue is estimated to be lower due to specific circumstances such as scaling down of business, termination of sales contract, cancellation of license or distribution rights or cessation of business

 When Does the GST Registration Take Effect?